Khmelnytsky Uprising: Tatars' role

+Bohdan Khmelnytsky's alliance with the Crimean Khanate was concluded on the conditions of Crimean Tatars being prohibited from taking Orthodox Ruthenians as yasir (slaves) and devastating Ukrainian lands.
+The Crimean Tatars allied with Cossacks were officially only allowed to enslave Poles and Jews.
+However, these conditions weren't always honored by the Tatars.

 The Tatars of the Crimean Khanate, then a vassal state of the Ottoman Empire, participated in the insurrection, seeing it as a source of captives to be sold.
 Slave raiding sent a large influx of captives to slave markets in Crimea at the time of the Uprising.
 Ottoman Jews collected funds to mount a concerted ransom effort to gain the freedom of their people.